clementmac/demo_dbt/README.md

 DBT TEST PROJECT :

-- Adding raw data into snowflake tables.
+- Added raw data files into snowflake tables using DBT seed feature.
-- staging raw data into views.
+- Staged raw data into views on Snowflake.
 - Used DBT to transform the staged views.